 The Company has a commitment related to a mortgage originator in which the Company owns a subordinated debt interest.
-The Company has committed to make additional subordinated debt investments, up to \$4.0 million subject to the satisfaction of certain requirements by the borrower and to the extent the borrower requests to increase its borrowings.
-The borrower can request up to \$2.0 million on or before December 31, 2015 and the remaining \$2.0 million on or before June 12, 2016.
+The Company has committed to make an additional \$2.0 million subordinated debt investment subject to the satisfaction of certain requirements by the borrower and to the extent the borrower requests to increase its borrowings.
+The borrower can request up to \$2.0 million on or before June 12, 2016.
+In June 2015, the Company entered into a flow mortgage loan purchase and sale agreement with this mortgage originator.
+The Company has not committed a specific dollar amount to future purchases under the agreement but has the option to purchase eligible loans as they are originated.
+As of December 31, 2015, the Company had not purchased any loans under this agreement.